-Working independently on making AI systems reason safely about decision theory and acausal interactions, collaborating with Caspar Oesterheld and Emery Cooper.
+Working on making AI systems reason safely about decision theory and acausal interactions and eliciting their conceptual reasoning abilities, collaborating with Caspar Oesterheld and Emery Cooper.

 I try to check the LessWrong infrequently.
 If you wanna get in touch, you can use my admonymous link and leave your email address there, so I can reply to you!
 (If you don’t include some contact details in your message, I can’t reply)